alaTest Sites

-alaTest has collected and analyzed 13 reviews of ReMarkable Paper.
-The average rating for this product is 3.4/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers are impressed by the reliability and battery.
-The portability and design also get good opinions.
-Opinions about the screen and performance are different, while there are some less positive reviews about the price.
+alaTest has collected and analyzed 23 reviews of ReMarkable Paper.
+The average rating for this product is 3.6/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
+People are impressed by the design and performance.
+The usability and screen are also appreciated.
+Some have doubts about the size and price.

 We analyzed user and expert ratings, product age and more factors.
-Compared to other products in the same category the ReMarkable Paper is awarded an overall alaScore™ of 86/100 = Very good quality.
+Compared to other products in the same category the ReMarkable Paper is awarded an overall alaScore™ of 92/100 = Excellent quality.

 Expert review by : Tom Morgan-Freelander (stuff.tv)